 Bring on the beneficial insects!

 As you know, one of my favorite gardening topics is attracting beneficial insects.
-My husband Bill and I recently discovered a whole bunch of ladybugs on our hops vines, and they were busily dispatching aphids.
+My husband Bill and I recently discovered a whole bunch of ladybugs on our hops vines.
+And boy, were they busily dispatching aphids.
 It brought an important point to mind:

-In Jessica Walliser’s excellent book, Attracting Beneficial Bugs to Your Garden, she mentioned how she used to be quick to reach for the insect spray whenever she saw a damaging insect in her garden.
+I love Jessica Walliser’s excellent book, Attracting Beneficial Bugs to Your Garden.
+She mentioned how she used to be quick to reach for the insect spray whenever she saw a damaging insect.

 Then she decided to conduct an experiment.
-Upon seeing an insect problem in one of her trees, she thought she’d wait a few days to see what would happen. (think how hard that would be for so many gardeners!)
+Upon seeing an insect problem in one of her trees, she waited a few days to see what would happen. (think how hard that would be for so many gardeners!)

 To her surprise, she discovered beneficial insects had suddenly appeared in her garden and started feasting on the troublesome bugs.
 No need for that insecticide after all, she realized.
 Great lesson!
 She even conducted another experiment with the same results.

 All of us want pristine gardens and NO damaging insects, right?
-Well, actually, if you don’t have some of the bad guys, you’re not going to have the good guys because they need something to eat.
+Well, actually, if you don’t have some of the bad guys, you’re not going to have the good guys.
+That’s because those good guys need something to eat.

 OK, back to my story about the ladybugs… over the past couple of weeks, while heading to and from the back garden, I’ve been noticing a “sheen” on the leaves of the hop vines.
 And that can mean only one thing: aphids.
 Ugh.
 But I’ve been too busy to even deal with them (not that I would’ve used a spray, mind you).